S58-Studio/Onstrimeo/README.md

 ## Database

 All channel data is taken from the [iptv-org/database](https://github.com/iptv-org/database) repository.
 If you find any errors please open a new [issue](https://github.com/iptv-org/database/issues) there.

-## API

-The API documentation can be found in the [iptv-org/api](https://github.com/iptv-org/api) repository.

-## Resources

-Links to other useful IPTV-related resources can be found in the [iptv-org/awesome-iptv](https://github.com/iptv-org/awesome-iptv) repository.

 ## Discussions